firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 * Automatically discover the schema during data loading.
-* Use `PATTERN` to select multiple files or directories.
 * Filter by metadata during loading.
 * Load multiple files in parallel into a target table, automatically creating the table if it doesn't exist.
 * Load metadata about your source files into a table.